Where to Stay in Rome: A Complete Guide (for First Timers)

 The upside is that it’s going to be a little quieter, the downside of the location is that it’s a little further from some of the bars, restaurants, and shopping elsewhere in Prati.

 Rooms here are simple, modern, and relatively compact.
-You’re not going to have a big seating area and room to spread out, but you will have a comfortable place to sleep with air-conditioning and comfortable beds.
+You’re not going to have a big seating area and room to spread out, but you will have a nice place to sleep with air-conditioning and comfortable beds.

 Side note: I do enjoy the wall of greenery in their Superior Rooms, and am curious whether or not they’re real plants or not.